ni/nimi-python/docs/nidigital/class.rst

         | :py:data:`~nidigital.PPMUOutputFunction.CURRENT` | Specifies the output method to DC Current. |
         +--------------------------------------------------+--------------------------------------------+

+        .. tip:: This property can be set/get on specific channels or pins within your :py:class:`nidigital.Session` instance.
+            Use Python index notation on the repeated capabilities container channels or pins to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].ppmu_output_function`

+            To set/get on all channels or pins, you can call the property directly on the :py:class:`nidigital.Session`.

+            Example: :py:attr:`my_session.ppmu_output_function`

         The following table lists the characteristics of this property.

             +-----------------------+--------------------------+